-Tutankhamun, an ancient Egyptian, was an ancient Egyptian pharaoh who was the last of his royal family to rule during the end of the 18th Dynasty during the New Kingdom of Egyptian history.
+Tutankhamun, ancient Egyptian, was an ancient Egyptian pharaoh who was the last of his royal family to rule during the end of the 18th Dynasty during the New Kingdom of Egyptian history.
 His father was the pharaoh Akhenaten.
 His mother is his father’s sister.

 Tutankhamun took the throne at eight or nine years of age under the unprecedented support of his eventual successor, Ay.
 He married his half-sister Ankhesenamun.
 During their marriage, they lost two daughters, one at 5-6 months of pregnancy and the other shortly after birth at full-term.
 His names Tutankhaten and Tutankhamun are thought to mean “Living image of Aten” and “Living image of Amun”, with Aten replaced by Amun after Akhenaten’s death.